ExtravaganzaTeam/KATAS-2023/current/adr/ADR_013_data_privacy.md

 administratorzy danych osobowych

 ALl we want is to gather trips, and travelling data, and analytical data.
-The traveller decides manually to publish its trip details with marked locality points or not.
+The traveler decides manually to publish its trip details with marked locality points or not.

 There are different legal regulations in different countries/regions e.g US, Canada, EU, etc.